South East London Lease Extension - Free Consultation

 Yorkshire Building Society 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower.

 Lease extensions in South East London can be a difficult process.
-We recommend you obtain guidance from a lawyer and surveyor with experience in this area.
+We recommend you obtain professional help from a conveyancer and valuer with experience in this area.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
 Our lease extension solicitors have in-depth market knowledge dealing with South East London lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.